 Work from Home – The Best Practices

 You are no more in a strict office discipline.
 You enjoy the freedom to sit in bed, connected and working.
-Your laptop and the smartphone are your new office.
-The dark side is that you are isolated, missing the office ambiance and the colleagues.
+Your laptop and smartphone are your new office.
+The dark side is that you are isolated, missing the office ambiance and colleagues.
 For many, the home office is a blessing that makes them happy to work with more concentration.
 They are the king of their mood.
-Anyway, the work from home is a truth of time.
+Anyway, the work from home is the truth of time.
 It has to stay for a longer time.

 Get the Gadgets